ixza/GPermissionSheet/README.md

 ## Features

--Fully formatted and readable output sheet
+*Fully formatted and readable output sheet
--Works on any sheet as long as service account has permission to it
+*Works on any sheet as long as service account has permission to it

 ## TODO
 Clean up spaghetti code 💀